 A Typical English Class

-The English classes I teach are three hours long.
+The English classes I teach at Q Language are generally three hours long.
 This allows us to cover the material very thoroughly and also to practice the different facets of using English: speaking, listening, reading, and writing.

 Every class begins with small talk.
 This is a time for students to practice speaking and for us to welcome new students into the class.
 We always enjoy hearing about new students’ backgrounds and reasons for moving to Hong Kong and studying English.